Marie Skłodowska-Curie Actions · Horizon Europe

 Scientific Approach

-Multi-isotope sampling of tooth enamel (sequential sampling along the crown) and dentine collagen allows reconstruction of seasonal diet and lifetime mobility.
-Strontium and oxygen isotopes track geographic provenance; carbon and nitrogen isotopes reflect diet composition and trophic level.
+Multi-isotope sampling of tooth enamel (sequential sampling along the Crown) allow reconstruction of seasonal diet and lifetime mobility.
+Carbon and oxygen isotope analyses reflect diet composition and plaeoenvironmental conditions.

 Isotope systems